 Infrastructure around the fortress:

 The infrastructure around the Gremi Fortress is well-developed to cater to the needs of visitors.
 There are several restaurants, cafes, and souvenir shops in the nearby town of Gremi that offer local cuisine and products.

 The area also has several hotels and guesthouses, ranging from budget accommodations to high-end resorts.
 Many of these accommodations offer beautiful views of the surrounding countryside and the Caucasus Mountains.

-The nearest city to Gremi is Telavi, which is about 30 kilometers away.
-Telavi is a larger city that offers more extensive infrastructure, including banks, supermarkets, and medical facilities.
+The nearest city to Gremi is Telavi, which is about 25 kilometers away.
+At the same time, Telavi is a larger city in Kakheti, that offers more extensive infrastructure, including banks, supermarkets, and medical facilities.

 Overall, the infrastructure around Gremi Fortress is well-developed and caters to the needs of visitors, making it a convenient and comfortable destination for tourists.

 There are several ways to get to Gremi Fortress:

 - By Car: The easiest way to get to Gremi Fortress is by car.
 The fortress is located on the main road that connects Tbilisi to Azerbaijan.
 The drive from Tbilisi to Gremi takes around 2 to 3 hours, depending on traffic conditions.